waltz/openurban/README.md

 1. Download the latest version of [Vagrant](http://www.vagrantup.com/).
 2. Clone this repository into a nice, cozy place on your computer.
-3. Copy the `sample.env` file to `.env` and fill in the blanks.
+3. Copy the configuration file and fill it out with your favorite editor.

+    `$ cp sample.env .env`

 4. Run the command `vagrant up` inside the repository you just cloned.
+5. Log in to your local OpenUrban server.

+    `$ vagrant ssh`

+6. Load the development database to get a starter set of information.

+    `$ mysql -u openurban -p testing < /var/www/openurban/development_db.sql`

-5. Browse to `http://localhost:8080` in your favorite browser and see your very own version of OpenUrban!
+7. Browse to `http://localhost:8080` in your favorite browser and see your very own version of OpenUrban!

 ### Requirements
 OpenUrban is built on <a href="http://www.mediawiki.org/wiki/MediaWiki">MediaWiki</a> (1.19.2), <a href="http://semantic-mediawiki.org/">Semantic Mediawiki</a> and <a href="http://www.mediawiki.org/wiki/Semantic_Bundle">related Semantic Mediawiki extensions</a>.
 The site uses a LAMP stack, currently: